Grand Unified origin of gauge interactions and families replication in the Standard Model

 With a handful of physical parameters such as fermion masses and gauge couplings the Standard Model (SM) explains a huge variety of collider and low energy data spanning over several orders of magnitude for the corresponding energy scales.
 Its success builds strongly on the gauge principle.
 However, it is fundamentally incomplete as it leaves the cosmological Dark Matter and baryon asymmetry of the universe unexplained.
 Moreover, it neither contains mechanisms for generating the tiny neutrino masses nor explains the structure of the SM fermion families.
 This suggests that the SM is not the ultimate theory but an excellent effective field theory (EFT) of the subatomic world.

 Since the birth of the SM in mid-1970, there have been numerous attempts to come up with a consistent first-principle explanation of the well-measured but yet totally arbitrary and rather odd properties of the SM.
-Among these are the remarkable proton stability, the specific structure of gauge and Yukawa interactions and the properties of the Higgs and Yukawa sectors which are intimately connected to the rather peculiar observed patterns in the neutrino and charge fermion mass spectra and mixings (the so-called flavor problem).
+Among these are the remarkable proton stability, the specific structure of gauge and Yukawa interactions and the properties of the Higgs and Yukawa sectors which are intimately connected to the rather peculiar observed patterns in the neutrino and charged fermion mass spectra and generation mixings (the so-called flavor problem).

-It is fairly easy to achieve a unification of the gauge couplings at higher energy scales by postulating the existence of additional scalars and/or fermions belonging to incomplete representations of $\SU{5}{}$ \cite{Calibbi:2009cp}.
+It is fairly easy to achieve unification of the gauge couplings at higher energy scales by postulating the existence of additional scalars and/or fermions belonging to incomplete representations of $\SU{5}{}$ \cite{Calibbi:2009cp}.
 This is for example realized in supersymmetric (SUSY) extensions of the SM \cite{Martin:1997ns}.
 This unification is a necessary requirement to embed the SM into a larger gauge group such as as~$\SU{5}{}$, $\SO{10}{}$, or $\mathrm{E}_6$ \cite{Georgi:1974sy,Fritzsch:1974nn,Chanowitz:1977ye,Georgi:1978fu, Georgi:1979dq,Georgi:1979ga,Georgi:1982jb,Gursey:1975ki,Gursey:1981kf,Achiman:1978vg,Pati:1974yy}, so-called grand unified theories (GUTs).
-Promising scenarios designed to address the flavor problem invoke new ``horizontal'' symmetries at high energies, see e.g.~Refs.~\cite{Ordell:2019zws,CarcamoHernandez:2019cbd,Vien:2019zhs,CarcamoHernandez:2019vih,CarcamoHernandez:2018iel,Bjorkeroth:2019csz,Gui-JunDing:2019wap}.
-However, it is rather difficult to combine both gauge symmetries and horizontal symmetries without a proliferation of unknown parameters.
+For a recent thorough discussion of theoretical features and most important phenomenological implications of the $\mathrm{E}_6$ GUTs, see e.g.~Refs.~\citep{Athron:2008np,Hall:2010ix,Rizzo:2012rf,Nevzorov:2012hs,Nevzorov:2013tta,Nevzorov:2015sha,Athron:2015vxg,Ishihara:2015uua}.
+Remarkably, in Ref.~\cite{Berezhiani:1989bd} it has been demonstrated that the well-known hierarchy and doublet-triplet splitting problems appear to be naturally resolved in the framework of SUSY $\SU{6}{}$ GUT (see also Refs.~\cite{Berezhiani:1995sb,Dvali:1996sr}).
+This model also provides means for explanation of the origin of the fermion mass hierarchy, i.e. why the 3rd fermion family in the SM is heavier than first two \cite{Barbieri:1994kw}.
+Other promising scenarios designed to address the flavor problem invoke new ``horizontal'' symmetries at high energies; for recent studies, see e.g.~Refs.~\cite{Ordell:2019zws,CarcamoHernandez:2019cbd,Vien:2019zhs,CarcamoHernandez:2019vih, CarcamoHernandez:2018iel,Bjorkeroth:2019csz,Gui-JunDing:2019wap}.
+For original works, where it was suggested, in particular in the context of $\SU{3}{F}$, that the observed fermion spectrum with its hierarchies of masses and mixing angles are due to horizontal symmetry breaking hierarchy, i.e. by the flavon VEV hierarchy breaking it, see Refs.~\cite{Berezhiani:1983rk,Berezhiani:1985in,Berezhiani:1990wn,Berezhiani:1996ii}.